 Unternavigation

-Self-Help Organisations for the Disabled
+Self-Help Organisations for people with disabilities

 Procap (formerly the Swiss Association for the Disabled)

-Procap is the most important self-help organization dedicated to the disabled.
+Procap is the most important self-help organization dedicated to people with disabilities.
 It was founded as the Swiss Association for the Disabled (SIV) in 1930.
 The leading figure behind the establishment of the SIV was Henri Pavid from Olten, who followed the example of the French National Federation of the Disabled.
 It was founded following the 1925 acceptance of the constitutional article that stipulated the creation of an old age, survivors’ and disability insurance.
 The first bill that would have executed this constitutional principle only took the AHV into consideration and ignored disability insurance (IV), which in consequence became the main priority of the SIV.
 However, this Lex Schulthess failed in 1931.

 The SIV published the ‘Swiss Disability Journal‘ from 1931 to 1934, and again from 1944 onwards, and financed in part its activities by the sale of its disability calendar.
 Since 1954, the SIV opened second headquarter in La Chaux-de-Fonds, providing the western Swiss sections with greater autonomy.